 Change Your Passwords

-There’s no doubt that we’ve all heard this one before, it’s nothing new but it’s effective.
-Changing your passwords every year can help prevent your accounts from being compromised.
-If you’re a password recycler (someone who uses one main password for most of their accounts) then your overall security of all of your online accounts is likely to be very low and easily hackable.
+First of all, change your passwords.
+There’s no doubt that we’ve all heard this tip before — it’s nothing new, but it’s effective.
+Changing your passwords regularly and using an original password for every account can help prevent your accounts from being compromised.
+If you’re a password recycler (someone who uses one main password for most of their accounts) then your overall security for all of your online accounts is likely to be very low and easily hackable.
 If one of your accounts gets hacked and you use the same email and password for other accounts, the possibility of those also getting hacked is very likely.

-But, it’s difficult to remember many different passwords, that’s why many of us are password recyclers.
-Your best bet is to use a password management service like Dashlane.
+We get it, it’s difficult to remember lots of different passwords, that’s why so many of us are password recyclers.
+If this is how you feel then your best option is to use a password management service like Dashlane.
 Dashlane is one of the best password management services out there and you can use it for free.
-It stores your passwords, ranks your overall online security so you have an idea of how secure your accounts are, it can help you update your current accounts so they can be more secure and anytime you sign up for a new account it will help you generate a secure password.
+It stores your passwords, evaluates your overall online security so you have an idea of how secure your accounts are, it can help you update your current accounts so they can be more secure, and anytime you sign up for a new account it will help you generate a secure password.

-It’s super simple to use, it saves you from having to enter passwords every time you login and it automatically logs you in which is super convenient.
-Dashlane also saves receipts, personal information and credit card info for safekeeping and better management.
-When you use Dashlane you’ll only need to remember one “master” password that you don’t use for any other account, and it will remember the rest.
+It’s super simple to use, it saves you from having to enter passwords every time you log in to an online service and it also automatically logs you in which is super convenient.
+Dashlane also saves receipts, personal information, and credit card info for safekeeping and better management.
+When you use Dashlane you’ll only need to remember one “master” password that you don’t use for any other account and it will remember the rest.

 Enable 2-Factor Authentication

-Now that you’ve sorted out your passwords, implementing Two Factor Authentication (also known as Two Step Verification) is the next step up in terms of security.
-With 2FA, every time a login attempt is made on your account, an email will be sent to you with a code that you’ll have to input to actually be able to login to your account.
-2FA is not necessary, or available, on every account you have as a strong password is usually sufficient enough, and adding 2FA slows you down by creating an additional step, however for accounts that store very important or sensitive information, enabling 2FA is recommended.
+Now that you’ve sorted out your passwords, implementing Two Factor Authentication (also known as Two-Step Verification) is the next step up in terms of security.
+With 2FA, every time a login attempt is made on your account, you’ll have to input an additional unique 6-digit code to actually be able to log in to your account.
+2FA is not necessary, or available, on every account as in some cases a strong password is usually sufficient enough and adding 2FA slows you down by creating an additional step, however, for accounts that store very important or sensitive information, enabling 2FA is highly recommended.

 Here’s a short video that better explains what 2-Factor Authentication is: